minhhn2910/mupod/README.md

 then, run the test for that bitwidth configuration to make sure accuracy is satisfied:
 `./build/tools/caffe test_fixedpoint -model=./examples/alexnet/alexnet_analyze.txt -weights=./examples/alexnet/bvlc_reference_caffenet.caffemodel --iterations 1 --gpu 0`

+##### Step 0: to get all the precomputed and optimized bitwidths for 1% and 5% error thresholds for all 8 CNNs

+Simply run `python showbitwidth.py`

+Author of this modification & method: Minh Ho.
+Please open pull request if anything goes wrong.

 License, copyright and related documents follow the original CAFFE_README.md and caffe tool.